edwardmadi/2024-10-mento-update-judging/README.md

 0x73696d616f
 ### Summary

-[TradingLimits::update()](https://github.com/sherlock-audit/2024-10-mento-update/blob/main/mento-core/contracts/libraries/TradingLimits.sol#L124) divides the traded funds by the decimals of the token, `int256 _deltaFlowUnits = _deltaFlow / int256((10 ** uint256(decimals)));`.
+[TradingLimits::update()](https://github.com/sherlock-audit/2024-10-mento-update/blob/main/mento-core/contracts/libraries/TradingLimits.sol#L124) divides the traded funds by the decimals of the token, int256 _deltaFlowUnits = _deltaFlow / int256((10 ** uint256(decimals)));`.
 In a token with 18 decimals, for example, swapping 1.999...e18 tokens will lead to a `_deltaFlowUnits` of just `1`, taking a major error.
 This can be exploited to swap up to twice the trading limit, if tokens are swapped 2 by 2 and the state is updated only by 1 each time.
-Overall, even without malicious intent, the limits will always be silently bypassed due to the rounding.
+Overall, even without malicious intent, the limits will always be bypassed due to the rounding.

 ### Root Cause